Community Housing Services Agency, Inc.

 CHSA ensures all Chatham County residents can afford to live in safe, healthy homes through the following strategies:

-- Development of affordable homes (through CHSA’s subsidiary CHSA Development and other nonprofit and for profit developers)
+- Development of affordable homes (through CHSA’s subsidiary CHSA Development)

 - Mortgage application guidance and support